BaiyanRen/real-estate-analysis/README.md

 ## 1. Visualization of Home Values in TX

 I made interactive visualizations and generated a web application by Streamlit and Heroku, which could be viewed [here](https://capstone-baiyan.herokuapp.com/)

+Packages:
+- Plotly
+- Streamlit

+## 2. House Price Prediction

+I built a LightGBM Regression model to predict house price based on the features of house.